rickhallett/preflight.oceanheart.ai/docker-instructions.md

 **Fixed:** Added development stage to Dockerfile with proper dependencies.
 Run `docker-compose up --build` to rebuild.

 ### Web container fails with "unknown option '--host'"
 **Fixed:** Next.js uses `-H` flag instead of `--host`.
-Updated package.json dev script to use `-H 0.0.0.0` and changed port to 3000 (Next.js default).
+Updated package.json dev script to use `-H 0.0.0.0 -p 3002` for the standardized port.

 ### Turbopack error "leaves the filesystem root"
 **Fixed:** Removed hardcoded absolute path from next.config.ts turbopack configuration and disabled Turbopack in package.json scripts.
 Turbopack doesn't work well in Docker containers with mounted volumes.

 ## Notes

-- The `docker-compose.override.yml` file configures the web service for development with hot-reload on port 3000
+- The `docker-compose.override.yml` file configures the web service for development with hot-reload on port 3002
-- The API is configured to accept CORS requests from `http://localhost:3000`
+- The API is configured to accept CORS requests from `http://localhost:3002`
-- PostgreSQL runs on port 5433 (instead of default 5432) to avoid conflicts with local installations
+- PostgreSQL runs on port 5003 (instead of default 5432) to avoid conflicts with local installations
 - The web container mounts local files for hot-reload in development mode